DaveKaito/Aurora/README.md

-#Project Aurora Marc Ruckstuhl WBD 318
+# Project Aurora Marc Ruckstuhl WBD 318

+#### This is a project i made while studying at SAE Zurich.
+We had to make a small CMS for our assignment, and this is my result.

 ## Database Design